bob-fornal/work-notes/Cloud/AWS/CSAA/Route-53.md

 **This routing is based on user location**.

-* Specify location by Continent, Country, or by US State (if there's overlapping, most precise location is selected).
+* Specify location by Continent, Country, or by US State (if there's overlapping, the most precise location is selected).
 * Should create a "**Default**" record (in case there is no match on location).
 * Use cases: Website localization, restrict content distribution, load balancing, ...
 * Can be associated with Health Checks.